Swiss-Polar-Institute/data-management-guidance/documentation/storing_data.md

 Wikipedia has a very handy [comparison of online backup options](https://en.wikipedia.org/wiki/Comparison_of_online_backup_services).
 These would not normally be used for your day-to-day data storage for the data you are working on.

 ## Handy tips ##

+Consider file size carefully so they are easy to work with.
+Many small files will take longer to copy and be harder to work with than a single file of the same total size.
+Equally, avoid creating files that are more than a few GBs because in some cases they can be difficult to read into memory.

 ## References ##